Key takeaways:

 Changing hormones may also be a trigger for PPD symptoms.
 When you’re pregnant, your body makes high levels of progesterone and estrogen.
 But those high levels drop quickly in the first 24 hours after your baby is born.
 Some researchers think this may lead to depression symptoms.

 A lot of PPD research has centered around existing treatments for depression and anxiety, like antidepressants.
-However, these medications aren’t specifically FDA approved to treat the condition.
-Although one medication — Zulresso — has been approved specifically for PPD, most treatments are used off-label.
+These medications aren’t specifically FDA approved to treat PPD, but they’re often prescribed off-label.

 Selective serotonin reuptake inhibitors (SSRIs) are FDA approved for many conditions, including depression and anxiety.
 They’re also used off-label for PPD.